Painting on Location

 composite board

-The next fresco board is even better, it uses metal lathe and cement glue in the mortar, it's two pages forward.
+The next fresco board uses metal lathe and cement glue in the mortar.
+Later test showed me not to use casein, glue or cement additives.

 Ok..
 I got it now.
 Two months later..
 5-11-4